 2018 Volkswagen Atlas R-Line

 The platform is the SUV version of the Volkswagen Group’s MLB design, found in the latest Audi Q5 and Q7 as well as the Bentley Bentayga.
 The flexible platform will also underpin the redesigned Porsche Cayenne, a new Lamborghini SUV and a new full-size VW SUV based on the T-Prime Concept GTE from the 2016 Beijing auto show.

 The redesigned Touareg looks to have adopted a wider, more dynamic look than the outgoing model.
 We also expect it to be lighter and feature a more upmarket interior.
 New tech goodies should include a digital instrument cluster as well as some driver assist systems and perhaps even some semi-autonomous tech.

-It’s too early to talk specifics but we could see an inline-4 introduced as the base option in the United States.
+It’s too early to talk specifics but we could see an inline-4 introduced as the base option.
 Above this should be a V-6 and eventually a plug-in hybrid option.
 The standard transmission should continue to be an 8-speed automatic.